+City of Eugene implemented MicroPaver in 2013.
 MicroPaver combines visual field inspection ratings, compiled under strict criteria, with computer tracking and condition analysis.
 Beginning in 2010 the rating methodology was revised to the WDOT's Extended (WSEXT) method, collection of deterioration values by area, lineal footage thus keeping the program consistent with industry standards.
 This also allowed for smoother transition to MicroPaver with the ability to migrate three years of rating data with some modifications.
-With this migrated condition data, rating the entire asphalt street system the last two years plus construction history we are able to perform an analysis with rational accuracy to report financial needs and road conditions.
+With this migrated condition data, rating the entire asphalt street system the last three years plus construction history we are able to perform an analysis with rational accuracy to report financial needs and road conditions.
 There will be some variation in the outcomes of the analysis due to slight differences in rating and calculation methodology but overall the data is consistent.